tanweijie123/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `schedit c/1 s/1 us/2` Edits the Schedule containing client index 1 and session index 1 to be `SESSION 2`.
+*  `schedit c/1 s/1 us/2` Edits the Schedule containing client index 1 and session index 1 to be session 2.
 *  `schedit c/1 s/1 pd/true` Edits the Schedule containing client index 1 and session index 1 to be be paid.

 ### Exiting the program : `exit`